GraphicsBlast

 }

-In this case, I've bound these to the left shift and left control keys, this time altering the camera's height above the ground.
+In this case, I've bound these movements to the left shift and left control keys, adding and subtracting to the camera's Z coordinate to alter the camera's height above the ground.

 Setting up our matrices

-Now that our code contains the position of the camera within our world, and we can move it around as we please, we need to actually feed that information into the shaders and make use of it.
-We therefore need to construct our three matrices: a model matrix to position our square within our world, a view matrix to set the position of the camera, and projection matrix to define our camera's parameters.
+Now that our code contains the position of the camera within our world, and we can freely move it around, we need to actually feed that information into our shaders to make use of it.
+We therefore need to construct our three matrices: a model matrix to position our square model within our world, a view matrix to make the world relative to our camera, and a projection matrix to define how our world gets flattened and projected onto our 2D window.

-We'll utilise GLM to construct these matrices in the draw function - we won't need them anywhere else.
+We'll utilise GLM to construct these matrices in the draw function - we won't be needing them anywhere else.
 As the projection and view matrices may be useful in the future for other shader programs, we'll define them at the start of the function, before we bind our shader.
-The model matrix on the other hand changes for each object we're drawing, so we'll define that later, right before we perform the draw.
+There will be a different model matrix bound to the shader for each different model we draw though, so we'll pass in a new model matrix right before making every draw call.

 void draw()